News

 I expect the preprint for this work to be available on arXiv early 2026.

-Cristo Redentor seen from the roof of our hotel in Botafogo.
+Cristo Redentor seen from the roof of a hotel in Botafogo.